 Zoom Zoom Zoom!

 We may not be able to meet in person, but that doesn’t mean that we can’t stay connected.
 The internet is an incredible tool that allows us to do just that.
 In addition, the internet’s capabilities can also be used to help you network as well.
-Zoom is a video conferencing platform that allows users to set up virtual conference rooms.
-Many companies have turned to Zoom to conduct job interviews and stay connected to staff.
-If you aren’t using Zoom already to connect with other’s professionally, now is a great time to start.
+For example, Zoom is a video conferencing platform that allows users to set up virtual conference rooms.
+Many companies have turned to Zoom to conduct job interviews and stay connected to their staff.
+If you aren’t using Zoom already to connect with others professionally, now is a great time to start.

 Polish your Social Media

 As stated earlier, we all have a lot more time on our hands than before.
 One way you can use this time is to update your social media accounts.
-LinkedIn is the most popular social media site that recruiters use to find potential employees, so creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
+LinkedIn is the most popular social media site that recruiters use to find potential employees.
+Creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
 Make sure that your profile is up to date with your current and past employment statuses.
 You can also utilize it to expound upon your employment experience and what you can bring to the table.